Maximizing Your Power BI Desktop File: Exploring Lesser-Known Setup Options

 5) Change the auto recovery setting to 5 minutes instead of the default 10.
 That way, you'll be covered if you mess up a bit! =)

-6) This feature might be a "hidden gem," but it's super useful if you use a ton of tooltips, especially on a page or larger visual format.
+6) This feature might be a "hidden gem," but it's super helpful if you use a ton of tooltips, especially on a page or larger visual format.
 It automatically scales them to the regular tooltip size.
 Pretty handy!

 7) Pick your theme and style your filter pane.
 Stand out with your report! 😊

 So, that's it for this blog session!
-It's not something you hear or see every day, but it can help with developing your report.
+It's not something you hear or see daily, but it can help develop your report.
 Plus, it can boost performance and shrink your data model size.
-This is just the tip of the iceberg, but knowing this already puts you way ahead!
-Happy Power BI-ing! 🚀📊
+This is just the tip of the iceberg, but knowing this already puts you ahead!

 Comments